sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 annotation, recruiting and surveying research participants, and collecting and analysing social media data.

-From this work, SAGE Ocean has built a Research Tools Directory<sup>2</sup> to help researchers navigate the landscape of tools and software, and launched a Concept Grant scheme<sup>3</sup> to support the builders of tools and software for social science research.
+From this work, SAGE Ocean has built a [Research Tools Directory](https://ocean.sagepub.com/research-tools) to help researchers navigate the landscape of tools and software, and launched a [Concept Grant scheme](https://ocean.sagepub.com/concept-grants) to support the builders of tools and software for social science research.
 We will continue this research and share our findings as we expand our list